vault-thirteen/SDLW/ReadMe.md

 # SDLW

 A wrapper of SDL library for Go language on Windows O.S.

+This library also provides various helper-functions to make usage of the SDL library much easier.

 **Notes**